MelihGulum/Face-Recognition/README.md

 ### **How to use this project:**

-1. Put your image in "known" directory
+1. Add your image file in "known" directory
 2. Run "Face Recognition.py"